Miskolc Synagogue: History

 This event led to a split in the Jewish community, and the local Hasidim ("Sefardim") separated from the rest, building a small place of worship in Kölcsey street, which no longer survives.

-Another synagogue built in 1817, in Pálóczy Street, was demolished in 1963.
+Another synagogue, built in Pálóczy Street in 1817, was demolished in 1963.

-According to the 1920 census, Miskolc had about 10,000 Jewish residents (16.5% of the total population) but the majority of them fell victim to The Holocaust.
-At the Déryné Street entrance to the synagogue are marble tablets commemorating that tragic event.
+According to the 1920 census, Miskolc had approximately 10,000 Jewish residents (16.5% of the total population) but the majority of them fell victim to The Holocaust.
+At the Déryné Street entrance to the synagogue are marble tablets commemorating the Holocaust.
 Another commemorative plaque can be seen in János Arany Street, where the ghetto once was.